nextmetaphor/yaml-graph/README.md

 ## Usage

 ### Running
-When running a `yaml-graph` Docker container, we need to mount one or more directories on the host machine containing the YAML definitions within the container.
+When running a `yaml-graph` Docker container, we need to mount one or more directories on the host machine containing the `yaml` definitions within the container.
 In the example below, we mount host directory `$(PWD)/example-definitions/CloudTaxonomy` which is a sample directory provided in this repository for example purposes only.
 We will usually also mount a directory containing report definitions to allow us to build reports; in the example below this is set to
 ```bash
 docker run -it -p7474:7474 -p7687:7687 -v $(PWD)/example-definition:/home/ymlgraph/definition -v $(PWD)/example-report:/home/ymlgraph/report nextmetaphor/yaml-graph
 ```